raamu10/singtel-project/README.md

-# Getting Started with Create React App
+# Getting Started with SingTel App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Steps to up the application

 ## Available Scripts